Prince Harry gets personal on Dax Shepard's podcast: The best quotes

-Prince Harry, on a celebrity's podcast?
+Prince Harry, on a celebrity podcast?
 The youngest son of Prince Charles and the late Princess Diana continues to shake up royal tradition, and on Thursday, he found a new way.
-The prince, aka the Duke of Sussex, talked to actor Dax Shepard and Monica Padman on the Armchair Expert podcast for about 90 minutes, covering everything from whether he watched The Crown to what he thought of royal life.
-Here are some highlights.
+The Duke of Sussex talked to actor Dax Shepard and Monica Padman on the Armchair Expert podcast for about 90 minutes, covering everything from whether he watched The Crown to what he thought of royal life.
+Below are some highlights.

 On royal life